karoly-hars/GAN_image_colorizing/README.md

 ```
 During training, a sample of images is saved after every epoch.

-To go through to CIFAR10 test set, and display/save some re-colorized images:
+To go through to CIFAR10 test set and display/save some re-colorized images:
 ```sh
 python3 test.py
 ```